 APC (Armored Personnel Carrier)

-Missiles: Some APCs are modified to carry missiles.
+Missiles: Some APCs are modified to carry missiles, but this is not common.

 Propulsion: Tracked or wheeled.

-Windows: Some have none, others have many.
-Depends on armor level.
+Windows: Some have none, others have armored windows similar to a truck or SUV.
+Depends on armor level and chassis used.

-Notes: Many APCs are modified perform specialized tasks, such as serving as a combat ambulance, serving as a mortar platform, etc.
+Notes: Many APCs are modified to perform specialized tasks, such as serving as a combat ambulance, serving as a mortar platform, etc. In this case the base vehicle is still an APC but the role is no longer troop transport.

 MRAP (Mine Resistant Ambush Protected vehicle)

-MRAPS are similar in role to APCs but are designed to be particularly survivable against improvised explosive devices (IEDs).
-MRAPs utilize V-shaped blast-deflecting hulls to provide underside explosion resistance superior to other APCs.
-However, this blast-deflecting armor adds substantial weight.
-As a result, MRAPs are lumbering vehicles with reduced off-road mobility compared to an APC.
-MRAPs are always wheeled and generally 4X4.
+MRAPS are a type of APC designed to be particularly survivable against improvised explosive devices (IEDs).
+MRAPs utilize V-shaped blast-deflecting hulls to provide underside explosion resistance superior to normal APCs.
+However, this blast-deflecting armor adds considerable weight and may require increased ground clearance.
+As a result, many MRAPs are lumbering vehicles with reduced off-road mobility compared to an APC.
+MRAPs are always wheeled and generally 4X4, although some may have more wheels.
 The easiest way to distinguish them from wheeled APCs is their bulky, truck-like appearance and high center of gravity.

 Size: From large SUV to truck.